jlparkI/xGPR/docs/basic_tutorial.rst

 ``num_threads`` is ignored if you're fitting on GPU.
 But that can only help so much.
 We strongly recommend doing hyperparameter tuning and fitting on GPU whenever possible.
-Making predictions, by contrast, is reasonably fast on CPU (even if not quite as fast as GPU).
+Making predictions, by contrast, is reasonably fast on CPU.
 So fitting on GPU and doing inference on CPU is a perfectly viable way to go if desired.

 That's really all you absolutely need to know!
 For lots of useful TMI, see Advanced Tutorials.